 Of all the sites in Andalusia this is one of the most popular, and most impressive.
-Inside you will see examples of calligraphy and tile-work very similar to what you will find in places like the Ben Youssef Medrassa in Marrakech.
-It’s also fascinating to see the blending of cultures as the mosque portion remains intact while inside there remains an operating Catholic Cathedral.
+Inside you will see examples of calligraphy and tile-work very similar to what you will find in places like Morocco’s Ben Youssef Medrassa in Marrakech.
+It’s also fascinating to see the blending of cultures as the mosque portion remains intact, while inside there remains an operating Catholic Cathedral.

 2 – Giralda in Seville

-The giant doors behind which you will find the bell tower (known as La Giralda) of the Seville Cathedral bear a striking similarity to doors of Dar al Makhzen in Fez.
+The giant doors, behind which you will find the bell tower (known as La Giralda), of Spain’s Seville Cathedral bear a striking similarity to doors of Dar al Makhzen in Fez.

-The tower in Seville was once a minaret from which the Moslems were called to prayer and the Seville Cathedral with its bell tower is called “the twin” of Marrakech’s Koutoubia mosque because of the bell tower.
-In fact the two were said to be the place-markers of where the Almohad dynasty began (or originated) and ended (or reached).
-When Seville was taken back by the Catholic kings, the minaret and mosque in Seville were converted to a church bell tower and church instead.
+The tower in Seville was once a minaret from which the Moslems were called to prayer, and the Seville Cathedral with its bell tower is called “the twin” of Marrakech’s Koutoubia mosque because of the bell tower.
+In fact the two were said to be the place-markers of where the Almohad dynasty (Islamic revival) began and ended.
+When Seville was taken back by the Catholic kings, the minaret and mosque in Seville were converted to a bell tower and church instead.

 3 – Alhambra in Granada